On the Convergence of Multicalibration Gradient Boosting: Main Results

 \section{Main Results}

 In this section, we present our main theoretical contributions.
-First, we show the fundamental convergence of the dynamical system (Eq.~(\ref{equ:dtds})), proving that the empirical multicalibration error goes to $0$ with a $O(1/\sqrt{T})$ rate.
+First, we show the fundamental convergence of the dynamical system (Eq.~(\ref{equ:dtds0})), proving that the empirical multicalibration error goes to $0$ with a $O(1/\sqrt{T})$ rate.
 Second, we investigate the conditions that allow for faster (linear) rates.
-Finally, we extend these guarantees to algorithmic variants that are more likely to be deployed in real-world systems (adaptive rescaling).
+Finally, we extend these guarantees to algorithmic variants that use adaptive rescaling.